wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

     <tr>
       <td markdown ="span">
         **Error Percentage** <br/>
         Update the legend to highlight the data based on the error percentage.
-Select **Error %** from the dropdown and customize the values of the legend.
+Select **Error %** from the dropdown and customize the values.
 The values need to be in ascending order.
       </td>
       <td markdown ="span">
         ![Shows the settings to update the legend for the error %.
 You need to select error % from the drop down and then add the values in ascending order.](images/tracing_table_view_error_legend.png)